 The Croton (Codiaeum variegatum) is a well-known indoor house plant, beloved for its colorful shades and leafy foliage, not so much as flowering plants.

-Cat owners want to know: Is croton toxic to cats?
+Cat owners want to know: Are croton toxic to cats?
 Yes, it most certainly is.
 Crotons (Codiaeum variegatum) are poisonous plants and can cause several health problems for our furry friends.

-There are ways to handle crotons safely and include them in your home, even if you have cats.
-You’ll also be surprised to learn – cats may want nothing to do with your croton plant in the first place.
+There are ways to safely handle garden crotons, including them in your home, even if you have pets like cats.
+You’ll also be surprised to learn – cats may want nothing to do with your Croton plant in the first place.

-What Parts of Croton Are Poisonous or Toxic?
+What Parts of the Croton Are Poisonous or Toxic?

 - The leaves